Maximizing Foreign Earned Income Exclusion 2025: A Guide for US Expats

 Beyond the FEIE

 The FEIE is a potent tool for US expats, but it's complex.
+Self-employed expats must also consider self employment taxes, which are not reduced by the FEIE.
 Professional guidance is key to navigating it effectively.